Managing the Regulatory Thicket: Cumulative Burdens of State and Local Regulation

 Like so many other parts of the regulatory thicket, non-enforcement may be a small problem in itself.
 In combination with all of the other burdens and considerations discussed in this paper, however, it may significantly add to the regulatory onslaught experienced by small businesses.
 This is especially so if their larger competitors have received the benefit of non-enforcement, but they have not been able to procure similar treatment.
 By the same token, we do not suggest that regulators should inflexibly impose penalties for good faith mistakes, which are all too easily made by those who get caught in the regulatory thicket.
 To the extent regulators are afforded discretion when imposing penalties, it is essential that they bear in mind the difficulty of the issues presented and operate with an eye to educate rather than to punish where possible.

-V. How to Begin Trimming the Regulatory Thicket
+III.
+How to Begin Trimming the Regulatory Thicket

 A. Why Regulatory Thickets Grow